thomasjungblut/go-sstables/README.md

 ## go-sstables

-`go-sstables` is a Go library that contains NoSQL database building blocks like a sequential record format (recordio) and a sorted string table (sstables, indexed using a skip list).
+`go-sstables` is a Go library that contains NoSQL database building blocks like a sequential record format (recordio), a sorted string table (sstable) and a memory store (memstore) that stores key/value pairs in memory using a skip list.

 It will come with some protobuf convenience bindings.